 Time To Get A Contactless Business Credit Card?
 Here’s How To Get Your Own Tap-To-Pay Card

-“Contactless offers consumers a safer, cleaner way to pay, speed at checkout, and more control over physical proximity at this critical time,” said the Head of Mastercard Acceptance Solutions, Blake Rosenthal, in response to the above-mentioned Mastercard survey.
+“Contactless offers consumers a safer, cleaner way to pay, greater speed at checkout, and more control over physical proximity at this critical time,” said the Head of Mastercard Acceptance Solutions, Blake Rosenthal, in response to the above-mentioned Mastercard survey.

 Table of Contents